Frequently Asked Questions

 • Making a pilgrimage to Mecca once in a lifetime, if one is mentally, physically, and financially able.

-The main sources are:
+The primary sources are:

-• This is generally defined as someone who affirms the Declaration of Faith that “There is no God but God and Muhammad is His messenger.”
+At ING, we hold the belief that anyone who considers him or herself a Muslim is a Muslim, regardless of their practice.
+This is generally defined as someone who upholds the Declaration of Faith that “There is no God but God and Muhammad is His messenger.”

 • Ramadan is the month in which Muslims believe that the Qur’an was first revealed to the Prophet Muhammad.

-Muslims fast in Ramadan in an effort to:
+• Muslims fast in Ramadan in an effort to:

 • The Ka’bah is the cube-shaped building covered with a black cloth in Mecca that is believed by Muslims to have been the first house of worship to God built by the prophets Abraham and his son Ishmael